voidtrance/vortex/docs/QuickStart.md

 HW objects also provide their own set of events, which various parts of the emulator (including other HW objects) can subscribe to.

-## Installation
-See the [Installation Guide](/docs/Install.md) for installation instructions.

-## Configuration
-See the [Configuration Guide](/docs/Configuration.md) for detailed configuration information.

 ## Starting The Emulator
 The Vortex emulator executable supports the following command line options: